crewjam/blog/content/post/etcd-aws.md

 ## Wrapping etcd

-To implement the various features that we need on top of etcd we'll write a program that `etcd-aws` that discovers the correct configuration and invokes `etcd`.
+To implement the various features that we need on top of etcd we'll write a program `etcd-aws` that discovers the correct configuration and invokes `etcd`.
 It will also handle the backups and cluster state monitoring that I'll describe later.

 Because we're using CoreOS we'll need to replace the systemd unit file that replaces `etcd` with a wrapper.
 [Quoting](https://www.digitalocean.com/community/tutorials/understanding-systemd-units-and-unit-files):